klerk-framework/website/docs/building-config/models-types.md

 ## Authorization

 Authorization rules are enforced when you try to extract the value in the container.
-This means that you may be authorized to read the User (i.e. model) but not the UserName (i.e. property).
+This means that you may be authorized to read the User (i.e. model) but not its UserName (i.e. property).
 There are several methods to extract the value.
 Some will throw an exception if you are not authorized, other will return null.
 Unless you override the toString method, it will return [••••••] if unauthorized.